Measuring Geopolitical Alignment and Economic Growth: LLM Prompt: Event Category, CAMEO, and Goldstein Score

-\paragraph{Selection Criteria} Events are prioritized for their significant effect or strong indication of the bilateral relationship's trajectory, with particular emphasis on economic diplomacy and trade or security agreements.
-Only key interactions meeting these criteria are included, ensuring focus on politically consequential events.
+\paragraph{Selection Criteria} Events are prioritized based on their significant effect on, or strong indication of, the bilateral relationship's trajectory.
+When economic tools are employed for political purposes, events are classified under economic categories.
+Only key interactions meeting these significance thresholds are included, ensuring analytical focus on politically consequential events that characterize the bilateral relationship.